 Bridge of Hope Children’s village

 World’s Children has a partnership with Bridge of Hope in Gondar, Ethiopia to provide support through our sponsorship program.
 There are 80 children living at the Bridge of Hope Children’s Village.
-Most of them are orphans affected in some way by HIV/AIDS.
+Many of these children are orphans affected by HIV/AIDS or are war orphans.

 Bridge of Hope has two residential buildings, one for boys and one for girls.
 Each building has four apartments; housing 18-20 kids per unit.
 Within each apartment there are three bedrooms: two for the children and one for the house mother.